 And if you need some ideas about what to serve this salad with, consider my Black Bean Sweet Potato Enchiladas, Quick Plant Based Tacos, or Brussels Sprouts, Sweet Potato & Black Bean Tostadas.
 Don’t forget the guacamole!

 The perfect complement to any Mexican entrée, or potluck, Charred Corn and Poblano Salad has all the flavors you crave: a little sweet, little spicy, tangy, salty, smoky – what more could you want?
 Oh and it's healthy, too!

 - 4 cups Frozen Corn, thawed (or 4 Fresh Corn on the Cob, corn cut off)

 - ½ cup chopped Cilantro

 - ¼ cup crumbled Cotija or Feta Cheese

 - 1 Lime, juiced (about ¼ cup juice)

 - 2 tsp Olive Oil

 - Pinch of salt, if needed

-Add the peppers, corn, and all the remaining ingredients to a large bowl and toss.
+Add all the remaining ingredients to the bowl with the corn and toss.